 Embedded machine learning is deploying machine learning algorithms to run on microcontrollers (really small computers).
 This includes running a neural network on a Raspberry Pi, NVIDIA Jetson, Intel Movidius, or Luxonis OAK.
 Embedded machine learning is a type of edge computing: running algorithms on end-user computational resources rather than a central data center (the cloud).

-Embedded machine learning also introduces constraints – namely, models must be smaller, often resulting in lower accuracy.
+With that said, machine learning also introduces constraints.
+Namely, models must be smaller, often resulting in lower accuracy.
 Moreover, incorporating active learning – which accelerates model improvement – can be more challenging as receiving inputs for model retraining may be delayed or even unavailable altogether.

-If you've determined embedded machine learning is the best option for implementing your use case, the next key steps include (1) collecting a dataset (2) developing a model (3) selecting hardware appropriate for the task at-hand (4) deploying to that given hardware (5) implementing a system for continued model improvement.
+If you've determined embedded machine learning is the best option for implementing your use case, the next key steps are:

 We'll focus the remainder of this post on building and deploying computer vision models, specifically.